 Fields (cont) DST Start Time-enter the DST (Daylight Saving Time) start time.
-The rielus (cont) format is weekofmonth-weekofday-month, HH:MM.
-Where: weekofmonth denotes the particular week.
-The valid values are First, Second, Third, Fourth and Last weekofday denotes the day in the specified week.
+The format is weakefmenth weakefday month.
+HH: MAN, Whore: format is weekofmonth-weekofday-month, HH:MM.
+Where: - weekofmonth denotes the particular week.
+The valid values are First, Second, Third, Fourth and Last - weekofday denotes the day in the specified week.
 The valid values are Sun, Mon, Tue, Wed, Thu, Fri and Sat. month denotes the month for which the specified week and day are applicable.
 The valid values are Jan, Feb, Mar, Apr, May, Jun, Jul, Aug, Sep, Oct, Nov, Dec HH denotes the hours.
 It is 24-hour format with value ranging from 00 to 23. mm denotes the minutes.
 The value ranges from 00 to 59.
 For example, the valid value is First-Sun-Jan, 23:45.
 NOTE: DST is a system of setting clocks ahead so that both sunrise and sunset occur at a later hour.
 The effect is additional daylight in the evening.
 Many countries observe DST , although most have their own rules and regulations for when it begins and ends.
 The dates of DST may change from year to year.
 Buttons Apply-adds and saves a new configuration.
 Refresh-refreshes the screen.